janko/image_processing/README.md

 # ImageProcessing

 Provides higher-level helper methods for image processing in Ruby using ImageMagick.

-This methods are extracted from CarrierWave and Refile, and can be reused in any project.
+This methods were extracted from Refile, and were made generic so that they can be used in any project.
+The goal is to have a centralized place where image processing helper methods are maintained, instead of CarrierWave, Dragonfly and Refile each having their own.

 ## Installation